2 LEED Gold buildings and 1 Silver

 UNH Planning, Design and Construction Guidelines provide general instructions to designers in the planning and preparation of construction documents, as well as general guidance to construction professionals working on projects for the University.
 The purpose is to ensure a minimum standard of quality, durability, consistency, maintainability, and sustainability in building and infrastructure design and construction.

-- As part of its American College & University Presidents Climate Commitment pledge, UNH has made a commitment to achieve the equivalent of U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) Silver for new construction and major renovations, including the formal commissioning of each new project.
+As part of its American College & University Presidents Climate Commitment pledge, UNH has made a commitment to achieve the equivalent of U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) Silver for new construction and major renovations, including the formal commissioning of each new project.
 The guidelines alone provide the equivalent to at least a LEED basic certified level.
-Each new project is expected to develop a set of sustainable design objectives specific to that project above and beyond what is in the guidelines.

 The UNH Planning, Design and Construction Guidelines describe that attention must be given to the proper sorting and recycling of construction and demolition materials.